Welcoming Patients from Dubuque, Davenport, Dyersville, IA, Nearby Wisconsin and Galena, IL

 When tongue ties and lip ties cause a functional problem, how are they treated?

 A laser frenectomy is a treatment option for babies, children, or adults with a restrictive frenum (also called a frenulum).
 A frenum is a band of tissue extending under the lip and/or cheek to the gumline, or a band of tissue under the tongue extending to the floor of the mouth.
-Oftentimes frenum attachments are normal, but a restricted frenum may not function normally and lead to other problems with feeding or growth and development.
+Oftentimes frenum attachments are normal, but a restricted frenum may not function normally and lead to other problems with feeding, speaking, swallowing, growth and/or development.

-The laser is used to remove the tight frenum attachment, release the restriction, and allow for improved range of motion.
+Dr. Kristen Berning uses a LightScalpel CO2 laser to remove the tight frenum attachment, release the restriction, and allow for improved range of motion.
 Topical and/or local anesthesia may be used.
 There is minimal bleeding and the area will heal over the course of 1-3 weeks.

-For both adults and children, a restrictive frenum can lead to gum recession, a large gap between the teeth, or difficulties with eating or speech.
-In babies, these restrictive frenums are called lip ties and tongue ties, and can contribute to difficulties with breastfeeding.
+For both adults and children, a restrictive frenum can lead to gum recession, a large gap between the teeth, difficulties with eating or speech, mouthbreathing, improper swallow or other functional concerns.
+In babies, these restrictive frenums are called lip ties and tongue ties, and can contribute to difficulties with breastfeeding or bottlefeeding.

-Please contact our Dubuque laser dentist today by calling 563-556-2711 or complete the form on this page to schedule your consultation.
-Exceptional Dentistry serves Iowa communities such as Dyersville and Davenport, as well as visitors from southwest Wisconsin and northwest Illinois.
+Please contact our Dubuque laser dentist today by calling 563-556-2711 or complete the form on this page to request your consultation.
+Exceptional Dentistry serves Iowa communities such as Dyersville and Davenport.
+Families often travel from Cedar Falls, Waterloo, Cedar Rapids, Iowa City, northwest Iowa, southwest Wisconsin and northwest Illinois to see Dr. Kristen Berning for infant tongue tie appointments.